Table of Contents

 Each person’s body reacts differently to a mosquito bite.
 Some people have large red skin bumps on their skin, while others have little patches with swelling around them.
 The infused saliva causes redness and irritation.

 Swelling and mosquito bites on the person’s upper face might linger for many years.
-Compared to other body parts, the skin on the face is the most sensitive.
-Mosquitoes transmit various severe diseases, including the Zika virus, dengue fever, and malaria.
+The skin on the face is the most sensitive compared to other body parts.
+Mosquitoes transmit severe diseases, including the Zika virus, dengue fever, and malaria.

 Why do mosquito bites itch so long?